f1code/byte_my_python/content/tools/pelican-aws-cloudfront-blog.rst

 of the job of a software engineer is knowing which decisions are important to spend time on, which ones can be deferred, and how to keep these decisions flexible).
 I decided to host it on Cloudfront, I have a lot of experience with the more "backend" AWS services so it should be a fun learning experiment (again, an easy to modify later decision).
+Cloudfront used to be rather pricey but now has a generous free tier that is more than sufficient for a personal blog.

 This short article serves to document my journey as a howto if you are interested in replicating it.